belangeo/pyo/documentation/source/perftips.rst

 `out()` methods when needed.

-Be aware that a simple arithmetic operation involving an audio object will create a `Dummy` object (to hold the modified signal), thus will allocate memory for its audio stream AND add a processing task on the CPU.
-Run this simple example and watch the process's CPU growing:
+Be aware that a simple arithmetic operation involving an audio object will create a `Dummy` object (to hold the modified signal), thus allocating memory for its audio stream AND adding a processing task on the CPU.
+Run this simple example and watch the process's CPU grow:

 .. code-block:: python